Guide for Authors

 Topics of Professional Interest

-This section offers authors an opportunity to briefly summarize findings or outcomes from preliminary work regarding cutting-edge or emerging nutrition and research topics, nutrition- and scope of practice-related findings, survey results, emerging dietetics issues, current media topics, and prevalent client communication issues.
+This section offers authors an opportunity to briefly summarize work regarding cutting-edge or emerging nutrition and research topics, nutrition- and scope of practice-related findings, survey results, emerging dietetics issues, current media topics, and prevalent client communication issues.
 Particular areas of interest include:

 - management in dietetics